-Greenland White-Fronted Goose (Anser albifrons flavirostris):The Sheskinmore Lough SPA which is adjacent to the West of Ardara/Maas Road SAC is designated for the Greenland White-Fronted Goose (Anser albifrons flavirostris).
+Greenland White-Fronted Goose (Anser albifrons flavirostris): The Sheskinmore Lough SPA which is adjacent to the West of Ardara/Maas Road SAC is designated for the Greenland White-Fronted Goose (Anser albifrons flavirostris).
 Studies have found that Greenland White-Fronted geese forage and roost within Loughros Mór Bay.
 It would appear that foraging is confined to the south shore primarily and that roosting occurs on a reef outcropping towards the mouth of the bay.
 The goose roosting site is approximately 300 metres from the closest proposed aquaculture operation.
-Furthermore, and on the basis of GPS tagging, the roost site is occupied primarily at night which is outside of standard operational times for the proposed aquaculture operations.
+Furthermore, and on the basis of GPS tagging, the roost site is occupied primarily at night which is outside of operational times for the proposed aquaculture operations.
 On the basis of these factors it is unlikely that the proposed aquaculture operations will result in disturbance to the Greenland White-Fronted geese originating from the Sheskinmore Lough SPA."

 Technical advisor assessment of the Appropriate Assessment and potential impact on Features of Interest.
-Based on assessment of the NPWS Conservation Objectives document and the proposed aquaculture sites, it is felt that the potential impact of the proposed aquaculture site has been understimated in several places: 1) As can be seen from Figure 23 T12/397A overlaps with terrestrial elements of the SAC and this, in addition to T12/397C directly conflicts with Potential 1330 / Potential 1410, Potential Atlantic salt meadows (Glauco-Puccinellietalia maritimae) / Potential Mediterranean salt meadows (Juncetalia maritimi) habitat.
+Based on assessment of the NPWS Conservation Objectives document and the proposed aquaculture sites, it is felt that the potential impact of the proposed aquaculture site has been understimated in several places:

+1) As can be seen from Figures 22 and 23 T12/405A overlaps with Potential 1330 / Potential 1410, Potential Atlantic salt meadows (Glauco-Puccinellietalia maritimae) / Potential Mediterranean salt meadows (Juncetalia maritimi) habitat and Otter commuting habitat.
 In addition, as seen in Figure 24 there are several areas across the proposed aquaculture sites where the proposed sites impact on the flow of salmonid rivers at low tide.
 These would potentially impact on salmonids within the upstream watercourses.
 It should be noted that pearl mussel are also within these catchments and are features of interest (Figure 21).
 At juvenile stages prearl mussel attach to the gills of either Atlantic salmon or brown trout.
 Therefore there is potential for impact on these features of interest if the salmonid population is significantly impacted.
-It should also be noted that upon examination of the historic satellite imagery of the bay from 1995 to present day that there are significant changes in the location of the main channels of the salmonid rivers within the bay based on the movement of the sand banks (http://map.geohive.ie/mapviewer.html).
+It should also be noted that upon examination of the historic satellite imagery of the bay from 1995 to present day that there are significant changes in the location of the main channels of the salmonid rivers within the bay based on the movement of the sand banks (https://map.geohive.ie/mapviewer.html).